 Chuo Line - Sobu Line (Local Trains)

 The Chuo Line - Sobu Line runs between Mitaka in western Tokyo and Chiba Station, which is east of Tokyo in Chiba prefecture.
 The trains of the Chuo-Sobu Line stop at all the stations between Mitaka and Shinjuku (ex.
 Kichijoji, Koenji, Nakano), between Shinjuku and Ochanomizu (ex.
 Yotsuya, Iidabashi, Suidobashi), as well as at Akihabara, Asakusabashi, Ryogoku and other stations on their way to Chiba.

-To learn more about the difference between express trains and local trains, please refer to the following article: Get On The Right Train!
-Explaining Japanese Train Types.
+To learn more about the difference between express trains and local trains, please refer to the following article.

 Shonan Shinjuku Line